 - Africa | Fiction and nonfiction for teens/young adults

 - Central and Eastern Europe | Children’s Books in Translation

 Get in touch!

 We would love to interview more librarians and teacher-librarians for the blog!
 Please tell us how you include international children’s books in your collection, which translated children’s and teen books have proven popular, and how your library has marked #WorldKidLitMonth.

 - Winners of the ALSC Mildred.
 L Batchelder Award for children’s books in translation

 - Outside in World: search for translated books by country of origin

 - Global Literature in Libraries Initiative: children’s book reviews every #WorldKidLitWednesday

 - School Library Association (SLA) Riveting Reads: A World of Books in Translation, ed.
 Daniel Hahn and Joy Court

-- Search World Kid Lit for books by age category, by country of origin, language of origin, and you’ll also find reading lists for regions of the world
+- Search the World Kid Lit website for books by age category, by country of origin, language of origin, and you’ll also find reading lists for regions of the world